postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 Select "Browse" and click the Share button to share a collection, environment, monitor, mock, or integration to share.

-### Sharing collections and elements in Workspaces
+### Sharing collections and other elements in Workspaces

 Postman enables you to share your collections in Workspaces from the Postman app and the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}.